KomodoPlatform/Documentation.rst.old/docs/source/hyperDEX/enhancement-records/HyperDEX-0.1.0-alpha.2.rst

    :align: center
    :scale: 75 %

 c.
-Also when added DNR is available for exchange
+Also when added, DNR is available for exchange

 .. image:: images/HyperDEX-0.1.0-alpha.2/image3.png
    :align: center